abhayhalyal1/apps-stores-analysis/README.md

 Google Maps, so the average is meaningless.
 Reference is more evenly distributed across apps and is the more genuine result.

-**Android.** The category mix is different — Family and Tools are large, and games aimed at children sit under Family rather than Game, so the Google Play catalogue skews more practical than the App Store.
+**Android.** The category mix is different as Family and Tools are large, and games aimed at children sit under Family rather than Game, so the Google Play catalogue skews more practical than the App Store.
 By average installs, Communication leads at 38.5m, but dropping apps above 100m installs (WhatsApp, Messenger, Skype, Gmail and